michaldudak/light-grid/readme.md

 Simple, customizable grid component for Angular JS.

 ##Building from source
-Just run `grunt` and look for the output file in the dist directory.
+Just run `grunt build` and look for the output file in the dist directory.

 ##Running tests
-Type in `grunt karma`, sit back and enjoy.
+Type in `grunt`, sit back and enjoy.
+This will check code style, run JSHint, build the project and run all the tests.

 ##Author
 [Michał Dudak](http://dudak.me)